heapbytes/heapbytes-zsh/README.md

 # Zsh promt theme

-- The prompt takes tun0 ip address if you are connected to a VPN, else wlan0 ip address is printed.

 > This is an update version of my previous edited zsh theme.
 <br />

+## Features
+- Prints the current working directory
+- Prints the tun0 IP if connected to a VPN
+- Prints the wlan0 IP if you aren't connected (please change the module name in `.zsh-theme`
+- Git info

 > You can call this an fork on rkj theme.

 ## Showcase